 The Foundation believes in the critical need for ecological integrity and environmental sustainability, out of which comes a profound conviction that a fundamental shift toward a holistic earth-centered value system is imperative.

-financial legacy of a remarkable group of women religious, The Sisters of Service.
+Established in 2003, the Catherine Donnelly Foundation is the human and financial legacy of a remarkable group of women religious, The Sisters of Service.
 The Foundation is a living testament to the Sisters' tradition of response to the greatest needs in communities across Canada.

 The Foundation honours and builds upon the spirit of service and dedication that inspired Catherine Donnelly, the foundress of the community.
 It affirms the inherent dignity of every person and the sacredness of creation.
 It seeks to extend the radical commitment to social change, and to empower the marginalized that characterized the sisters' every action.

-Animated by the Christian faith that inspired the Sisters' work, the Foundation is a lay-religious alliance that supports projects and programs designed to promote social and ecological justice and to engage those that have been overlooked
+Animated by the Christian faith that inspired the Sisters' work, the Foundation is a lay-religious alliance that supports projects and programs designed to promote social and ecological justice and to engage those that have been overlooked and excluded.

 The Story of Catherine Donnelly